DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

 sections:
   - content: >
-      For anyone, who would like to use the configuration used in Peux OS, feel free to clone/fork/download the contents from the common repository :
+      For anyone, who would like to use the configuration used in Peux OS, feel free to clone/fork/download the contents from this common location :
       [peux-dotfiles](https://github.com/peux-os-sic)